hypexr/unix-shell-js/README.md

 ## Development

-This library is written in TypeScript and compiled to JavaScript.

 ### Build Commands

 - `npm run build` - Compile TypeScript to JavaScript (outputs to `dist/`) and copy to demo